coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedMac.md

 First you'll choose a 4 to 8-digit PIN code that unlocks your device - remember, the more digits, the more secure.
 Then you'll be asked to save or restore your 24-word recovery phrase.

-_Your recovery phrase backs up the private keys generated on your device that manage your crypto assets.
+_Your recovery phrase backs up the private keys generated on your device that manage your cryptocurrency.
 It can be used to recover your device in case you lose the PIN code or the device._

-1. Set up your device by following the steps provided in Ledger Live
+1. Set up your device by following the steps provided in Ledger Live:
     -   **To initialise a device**
     -   **To restore your device**
 2. Once done, click **continue**